txrx0101/devopsdao-docs/Welcome-to-devopsdao.md

 We are going to complete the implementation of inter-chain operation with the help of Axelar, add Auditor role, prepare Solidity code for a security review, add NFT support for user roles and achievements, add multi-user funding ability for community initiatives, port Metamask connector to Dart, refactor the Flutter code and gamify in-app processes.

 Check out our first MVP App Demo on our website dodao.dev and also on our YouTube Channel follow for videos

+## Current dApp design we are working on